2018 Bennion Teachers' Workshop - Revolution, Representation, Propaganda:

 - Several hotels are available in Logan.
 For a list please email email@example.com.

-Parking: If you are driving to campus each day, a week-long parking pass is available for one of the "orange" lots near the University Inn for $20.00 for the entire week.
-Email email@example.com to receive instructions for purchasing a pass.
+Parking: If you are driving to campus each day, you may purchase a week-long parking pass (see instructions) for one of the "orange" lots near the University Inn (see map) for $20.00 for the entire week.
 Daily parking is also available in the Big Blue Terrace or the Aggie Terrace for $1.50 per hour or $7.50 for the entire day.